stryngs/scripts/README.md

 ## mParser
 * A sqlite3 parser for massscan XML results
   * Now ties in common service to port commonalities
+  * Preparations underway to move this to it's own repository, growing nicely as a script

 ## pmkid2hashcat
 * Weaponizing the PMKID attack as demonstrated by atom